 have attended the Governors’ Leadership Development Programme.
 I regularly

-attend courses on the South Tyneside School Governor Training Programme, in
+attend courses provided by the South Tyneside School Governor Training

-addition to online governor training delivered through NGA Learning Link.
+Programme, in addition to online governor training delivered through NGA Learning

-I also serve on the management committee of the South Shields branch of the
+I also serve as a trustee on the management committee of South Shields branch of

-Citizens Advice Bureau.
-In my spare time, I enjoy gardening, looking after my two
+the Citizens Advice Bureau.
+In my spare time, I enjoy gardening, looking after my

 I am extremely proud to be chair of the governors of Laygate Community School,